4 Misconceptions and Outright Lies about Veterans with PTSD

 If you are a Veteran of the US military, especially one that served in any combat zone from Vietnam to Iraq and Afghanistan, you have undoubtedly been faced with misconceptions that many civilians have about Veterans and military service.
 For the most part, these are innocent and come from nothing more than a general lack of education on Veterans’ issues.
 Then there are those ideas that are untrue and do nothing but corrupt society’s views about Veterans.
 The most damaging of all of these are the ones that have to do with the Veterans who have Post-Traumatic Stress Disorder (PTSD).

-It is understandable for the average American citizen to have some serious misconceptions about Veterans with PTSD because, according to the Defense Manpower Data Center¹, as of 31 January 2015, there are 1.4 million Americans who are Active duty military, or 0.4% of the US population.
-According to Veterans Administration (VA) numbers, as of 2014, there are a total of 22 million Veterans in the US.
-Adding both numbers, only 7.3% of the US population has ever served in the military (WWII to current conflicts).
+It is understandable for the average American citizen to have some serious misconceptions about Veterans with PTSD because, according to the Defense Manpower Data Center¹, as of 31 January 2015, there are 1.4 million Americans who are Active duty military, or 0.4% of the U.S. population.
+[Editor’s Note: 1.3M as of September 2017] According to Veterans Administration (VA) numbers, as of 2014, there are a total of 22 million Veterans in the U.S. Adding both numbers, only 7.3% of the US population has ever served in the military (WWII to current conflicts).

 1. VETERANS WITH PTSD ARE CRAZY